So you want to learn about the stock market…but where do you start?

 A Retail investor is…well…you.
 It refers to someone who puts money in the market for themselves: an individual investor.
 Since the financial crash in 2008-2009, there has been an emergence of “retail investors”.
 People have stopped trusting big investment banks and funds with their money, and choose to learn how to become financially independent and in control of their own money (kind of like what you’re doing right now!)

-Another reason for this surge of retail investors is that online discount brokerages such as E*TRADE and TD Ameritrade make it easier and cheaper for the individual than ever before, in terms of learning, in terms of trading, and in terms of handling one’s shares in a way that feels direct, real-time — and fun.
+Another reason for this surge of retail investors is that online discount brokerages such as E*TRADE and TD Ameritrade (click those links to read a review of their services) make it easier and cheaper for the individual than ever before, in terms of learning, in terms of trading, and in terms of handling one’s shares in a way that feels direct, real-time — and fun.

 Brokers & Brokerage Firms

-Buying a stock is more like buying a house.
+Buying a stock is a little buying a car or a house.
+It helps to go a car dealer or a real estate agent so that you can see all the choices that are out there.
 Most people don’t use Amazon to buy a house.
-They hire a real estate agent who knows the housing market and works with other real estate agents to find houses for sale./p]
+They hire a real estate agent who knows the housing market and works with other real estate agents to find houses for sale.

 There are a number of types of brokers.
 Full service brokers will not only perform the trades for you but will also manage your portfolio for you and give you trading advice.
 Other brokers, such as discount brokers, won’t give you any advice at all.
-They’ll just do what you ask of them.
+With a discount broker, you can make your own trades and not have to pay any commissions.

-The most important thing to look at when choosing a broker is the structure of their fees.
+The two most important thing to look at when choosing a stock broker is the services that they offer and the structure of their fees.
 Brokers charge investors in various ways, depending on the type of services you’re looking for.

 List of Brokerages